Get ready to uncover the secrets of this incredible country.

 The best time to visit Iceland’s glaciers is during the summer when they are more accessible due to thawing.

 The Northern Lights in Iceland are typically visible from late September to late March, with the peak season being from October to February.
+It is the best time to visit Iceland for a northern lights experience.

 Leave a Comment